 Parameters

-@qb_name: the name of the query block to which the hint is applied.
-This parameter is optional.
+@qb_name: Optional.
+Specifies the query block to which the hint applies.

 Examples

-In the following example, the NO_SIMPLIFY_ORDER_BY hint is used to retain the original ORDER BY logic and prevent any automated query optimization.
+The following example shows how to use the NO_SIMPLIFY_ORDER_BY hint to preserve the original ORDER BY logic and prevent any automated query optimization.

 CREATE TABLE t1(c1 INT PRIMARY KEY, c2 INT, c3 INT);